memsql/workload-simulator/README.md

 + **Open http://localhost:9000 in a browser**

 This is the "active mode" which allows you to run queries against the MemSQL server.
-Let's start with a toy example.
+Let's start with a simple example.

-+ **Install the toy example database and table**
++ **Install the key-value example database and table**

 ```
-mysql -h 127.0.0.1 -u root -P 3306 -vv < samples/toy/toy.sql
+mysql -h 127.0.0.1 -u root -P 3306 -vv < samples/key_value/key_value.json
 ```

-+ **Load the toy workload**
++ **Load the key-value workload**

-On http://localhost:9000, click Load Workload and choose the file `samples/toy/toy.json`
+On http://localhost:9000, click Load Workload and choose the file `samples/key_value/key_value.json`

 You will see three types of queries appear in a grid.
 Next to each there is a dial indicating how many times per second we will try to execute a query of that type.